jadu/pulsar-event-calendar/README.md

 The following data structures hold the date information which will need to be saved.

-## Recur pattern
+### Recur pattern

 `clndr.recurPattern`

-The recurrence pattern which defines which dates should be added, because the pattern can potentially select thousands of dates, we don't store a list of dates this pattern will hit.
-That should be calculated by applying the pattern to the `startDate`.
+The recur pattern  defines which dates should be added, because the pattern can potentially select thousands of dates we don't store a list of dates this pattern will hit for performance reasons.
+Those can be calculated by applying the recur pattern to the `startDate`.

-## Dates to add
+### Dates to add

 `clndr.options.extras.datesToAdd`

 An array of Moment objects referencing specific dates which the event should recur on, these are based on user-choice rather than the recur pattern.

-## Dates to delete
+### Dates to delete

 `clndr.options.extras.datesToDel`